dgopsq/writings/posts/handing-migrations-rn-sqlite-fp-ts.md

 ### Execution

-The last section to analyse is the execution.
+The last section to analyse is the _Execution_.
 Here, as the name probably suggests, we are going to execute all the remaining migrations.
-For each migration executed we need to add a line to the `__migrations` table, so it's important to execute both queries in a single transaction, to assure the database consistency:
+For each migration executed we need to add a line into the `__migrations` table, so it's important to execute both queries in a single transaction, to assure the database consistency:

 ```tsx
 // Here we are managing the array of non-executed